maliahavlicek/ms4_challenger/README.md

 ### Business Goals
 - Provide a professional forum that allows users to challenge each other and interact online in a respectful, positive manner
-- Provide a safe environment where privacy is key such that younger audience can interact with peers online
+- Provide a safe environment where privacy is key such that adults will be comfortable allowing minor aged members to interact with peers online via the Challenger forum
-- Connect like minded peers
+- Connect like minded peers on a stable, scalable platform
-- Keep track of user self-tagging to inform future cross selling
+- Keep track of user self-tagging to be informed about cross selling and ad space revenue
-- Keep track of user feature requests to make informed decisions on improvements
+- Keep track of user feature requests to make informed decisions on improvements and enhancements

 ## User Stories
 As a member of Challenger's website, I expect/want/need:
 - To find a challenge easily, I want the email I receive to take me to the correct challenge immediately
-- To easily see my peer's submissions for a challenge and any ratings
+- To easily see my peer's submissions for a challenge and see an averaged by group rating for each entry
-- To rate my peer's submissions
+- To be able to rate my peer's submissions and change my mind as much a I desire
 - To easily see all the challenges I belong to
 - To know which challenges I am the master of and those that I am a member of
-- To share a private link of my submission to my friends and family
+- To share a private link of my submission to my friends and family so they can see the cool stuff I am doing
 - To easily set up my account
 - To upgrade my account once I know I like the product and am willing to pay for a higher tier
+- To downgrade my account if I discover I'm not using the site as much at a future time to save money
-- To be able to tell what my account settings are
+- To be able to tell what my account settings are easily
-- To see what Service Level tiers exist
+- To see what Service Level tiers exist at what price points and terms without digging through pages of documentation
 - To pay for a Service Level securely
-- To set up a challenge
+- To set up a challenge for my friends easily
-- To delete a challenge
+- To delete a challenge so I don't have to pay for a more costly product when I hit my limit
 - To update an existing challenge
+- To report abusive content anonymously so I don't see offensive things and minors don't either

 ## Wireframes
 This product aims to deliver a private small team feel similar to [teamsnap](https://teamsnap.com) and the ability to quickly view and like items similar to [instagram](https://www.instagram.com/).
 I started wireframes early in the design process while flipping between the two pre-existing apps.
-Then tackled some tough user interaction like adding members before I invested several hours to mock-up and fine-tuning the user experience around challenges using Balsamiq to create [detailed mockups](documentation/WIREFRAMES.md) like the one below:
+Then tackled some tough user interaction like adding members before I invested several hours to mock-ups and fine-tuning the user experience.
+Once I had a handle on the scope of challenges, I utilized Balsamiq to create [detailed mockups](documentation/WIREFRAMES.md) like the one below:
 [![view Balsamiq deck](documentation/mockups/Challenges_Member%20List.png)](documentation/WIREFRAMES.md)

 ## Design Choices